The easiest way to obtain your Italian Citizenship through descent.

 You may be eligible if:

-• You have an Italian ancestor who was born in Italy.
+You have an Italian parent(s) or grandparent(s) who was born in Italy.

-• Your ancestor renounced their Italian citizenship after their child who you are a direct descendant of was 21 years of age or older.
+Your Italian parent(s) or grandparent(s) became a U.S. citizen after their child (parent or you) was 21 years of age or older.

 What documents do I need to apply for Jure Sanguinis?